-For example, a free-range hen may not be confined to its own little cage 24/7, but it may still have to share a barn with 10,000 other chicken neighbours.
+For example, a free-range hen may not be confined to its own little cage 24/7, but it may still have to share a barn with 10,000 other chicken neighbors.

 The world in general has begun to consider the welfare of their food sources to be as important as the welfare of their pets and other wildlife.

 But how much space does a chicken comfortably need? and how does this effect the quality of the eggs, and the ultimate cost to the consumer?

-The opinions differ greatly.
-In Australia the big supermarkets and buyers, due to their expansive buying power, have the influence to determine this standard to whatever suits their logistics and profit margin.
+In many countries the big supermarkets and buyers, due to their expansive buying power, have the influence to determine this standard to whatever suits their logistics and profit margin.

-When this blog was written, the animal advocate group Animals Australia had listed on their website that “1,500 birds per hectare is the recommended maximum” for free range eggs.
+For example, when this blog was written, the animal advocate group Animals Australia had listed on their website that “1,500 birds per hectare is the recommended maximum” for free range eggs.

-Supermarket Free Range Egg Practices:
+Free Range Egg Labels Explained